mapbender/mapbender/docs/architecture/components.md

 ## OpenLayers

 OpenLayers is a powerful software for web maps.
 It supports a lot of data sources and functionality.
-You find example applications with OpenLayers at <http://dev.openlayers.org/examples/>

 ## jQuery and jQuery UI

 jQuery is a feature-rich JavaScript library. jQuery UI is a set of user interface interactions, effects, widgets, and themes built on top of the jQuery JavaScript Library.

-Read more about jquery at <http://jquery.com>.
-Read more about jquery UI at <http://jqueryui.com/>

 ## Mapbender